triton-inference-server/python_backend/README.md

 ## Managing Python Runtime and Libraries

 Python backend shipped in the [NVIDIA GPU Cloud](https://ngc.nvidia.com/) containers uses Python 3.10.
-Python backend is able to use the libaries that exist in the current Python environment.
+Python backend is able to use the libraries that exist in the current Python environment.
 These libraries can be installed in a virtualenv, conda environment, or the global system Python.
 These libraries will only be used if the Python version matches